Sonoran-Software/Sonoran-Radio-Docs/tutorials/script-usage.md

 ## Usage - Activating Panic Button

 Usage of the panic button requires the sonrad plugin for the Sonoran CAD.
 You can download and install that plugin here: [Sonoran CAD Sonrad Plugin](https://github.com/Sonoran-Software/sonoran_sonrad)

+## Sonoran CAD Integration
+Sonoran CAD users can also update their unit status, toggle their panic button, and even view dispatch call information!
+Learn more about [our Sonoran CAD Radio plugin](https://info.sonorancad.com/integration-plugins/integration-plugins/available-plugins/sonoran-radio-sonrad)!